5 Ways To Protect Your Company From Predatory Recruiting

 If you were to write one thank you note a day, five days a week, fifty weeks a year, taking two weeks vacation and weekends off, you would write 250 a year, and 1000 every four years.

 What is the effect of 1000 sincere acts of gratitude?
 In the short term, you will feel great.
-In the long term, you will organically attract all of the people you want, and create a reservoir of good will.
-Smoother closings.
-Happier agents.
+In the long term, you will organically attract the type of people you want, create a reservoir of goodwill, enjoy smoother closings, and foster a cooperative environment.

-Have new people call on expired listings and For Sale By Owners.
-Find out early if they have the desire and the instincts.
+And then, direct new people to call on expired listings and For Sale By Owners.
+Find out early if they have the willingness, desire, and instincts.
 As Lee Iacocca said in his biography, “There are two things you can’t tell about a person from a job interview: fire in the belly and street smarts.”

-Coaching up a veteran agent is a matter of “inspecting what you expect,” as Floyd says.
+Coaching up a veteran agent is a matter of “inspecting what you expect.”
 You start by making sure they have a goal.
-Then together you convert that goal into the activity they need to do.
-And then regularly track, monitor and analyze their activity and results with them.
+Together, convert that goal into the activity they need to do.
+And then regularly track, monitor, and analyze their activity and results with them.

-Take another look at the Weekly Report we use in the Floyd Wickman Program.
+Take a look at the Weekly Report we use in the Floyd Wickman Program.
 Have your veterans bring their numbers to you once a week.
-Sit down with them and go over their progress.
-Numbers will take all the guesswork out of it for both of you.
+Sit down with them (as a group!) and go over their progress.
+Numbers take all the guesswork out of it for both of you.

 What would happen to most offices if the top dozen agents left or stopped producing?
 Devastation.
 When one of them sneezes, you catch pneumonia!